 The Company also incurs transaction gains and losses resulting from intercompany transactions as well as transactions with customers or vendors denominated in currencies other than the functional currency of the legal entity in which the transaction is recorded.
-Foreign currency transaction gains and losses are included in the consolidated statements of operations and comprehensive loss as a component of other expense, net.
-The Company recorded foreign currency net transaction losses of \$0.9 million and \$0.8 million for fiscal 2022 and 2021, respectively.
+Foreign currency transaction gains and losses are included in the consolidated statements of operations and comprehensive loss as a component of other income (expense), net.
+The Company recorded foreign currency net transaction losses of \$0.5 million and \$0.9 million for fiscal 2023 and 2022, respectively.